pezza3434/PersonalSite/_posts/2015-03-25-promises-in-node.markdown

 title:  "Bluebird – Promises in NodeJS"
 date:   2015-03-25 20:02:00
 categories: node
-description: Learn how promises work in nodeJS and how the Bluebird node module can help make asynchronous easy.
+description: Learn how promises work in nodeJS and how the Bluebird node module can help make asynchronous code easy.
 ---

 <p class="lead">Promises are a way of controlling flow in your asynchronous code.
 Promises help you maintain clean, readable and robust code.</p>